fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 fixture into a function scope fixture to measure durations and a session scope fixture to read and write to the cache.
 However, if we do this, we can’t use the cache fixture because it has function scope.
-Fortunately, a quick peek at the implementation on GitHub^2 reveals that the cache fixture is simply returning request.config.cache.
+Fortunately, a quick peek at the implementation on GitHub reveals that the cache fixture is simply returning request.config.cache.
 This is available in any scope.

 2. https://github.com/pytest-dev/pytest/blob/master/_pytest/cacheprovider.py